 If you’ve never tried marinating your meat in yogurt before, prepare to be amazed.
 Here, the not-so-secret ingredient is a total game changer for tenderizing chicken quickly—plus, it forms a super-flavorful crust in the pan.
-Juicy and tender, it’s paired with pistachio-studded couscous and chili-roasted carrots, plus a creamy, tangy, garlicky sauce for drizzling over top.
+Juicy and tender, it’s paired with lemony couscous and chili-roasted carrots, plus a creamy, tangy, garlicky sauce for drizzling over top.
 Ready to MEAT your match?

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Tunisian Spice Blend

 • Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce. • Peel and mince garlic.
 Zest and quarter lemon. • Pat chicken* dry with paper towels. • In a medium bowl, combine Tunisian Spice, half the yogurt, half the garlic (you’ll use the rest of the yogurt and garlic later), 1 TBSP olive oil, 1 tsp salt, a squeeze of lemon juice, and pepper.
 (For 4 servings, use 2 TBSP olive oil and 2 tsp salt.)
 Add chicken and turn to coat.
 Set aside to marinate.

 • Trim, peel, and cut carrots on a diagonal into ½-inch-thick pieces.
 Roughly chop cilantro. • Toss carrots on a baking sheet with a drizzle of olive oil, salt, and a pinch of chili flakes. • Roast on top rack until golden brown and tender, 20-25 minutes.